 (8) A committee shall take and maintain minutes of its meeting on a form approved by the Commission.

 (9) The employer at a place of employment shall ensure that the names of the members of the committee of the place of employment and the minutes of the most recent committee meeting are posted in a prominent place or places at the place of employment.

-(10) A copy of the minutes signed by the co-chairman of the committee shall be sent to the Commission.
+(10) A copy of the minutes signed by the co-chairs of the committee shall be sent to the Commission.

 (11) - (12) Repealed.
 [S.N.B.
 2007, c.
 12, s.
 4]

 (13) Where a committee cannot agree on a matter related to health and safety, the committee shall call an officer to resolve the problem.